-Another important factor to consider is the personal protection of the technology operators.
+Other important factors to consider are the personal protection of the technology operators and the secondary waste management of a decontamination technology.
 During this evaluation, the radiological control technicians required the operators to wear full anti-contamination personal protective equipment that included a full face respirator with supplied air.
-This level of personal protection was required by the INL RCTs because of the likelihood of airborne radiological contamination due to the act of sanding.
+This level of personal protection was required because of the likelihood of airborne radiological contamination due to the act of sanding.
 However, each situation will need to be considered independently by local RCTs to determine the proper level of personal protection.
+Overall, the SDG was not entirely effective at containing the secondary waste.
+During the evaluation a significant amount of dust was visible and the radiological control technicians found a small, but measurable, level of airborne radiological activity.
+Because the vacuum was in a separate room of the tent, the vacuum is unlikely to have contributed to the airborne contamination.
+In an actual decontamination situation, the possibility of the release of airborne radiological activity would be a safety concern.

-Table 5-2 summarizes qualitative and quantitative practical information gained by the operator during the evaluation of the ETR180.
-All of the operational information was gathered during use of ETR180 on the concrete coupons inserted into the test stand.
-Some of the information given in Table 5-2 could differ if the ETR180 were applied to a larger surface or to a surface that was smoother or more rough and jagged than the concrete coupons used during this evaluation.
+Table 5-2 summarizes qualitative and quantitative practical information gained by the operator during the evaluation of the SDG-DMD.
+All of the operational information was gathered during use of SDG-DMD on the concrete coupons inserted into the test stand.
+Some of the information given in Table 5-2 could differ if the SDG-DMD were applied to a larger surface or a surface that was smoother or more rough and jagged than the concrete coupons used during this evaluation.